rcorre/superstruct/README.md

                               (Triangle t) => t.perimeter);
 ```

 Ok, how about the `center`?
-Notice a pattern?
-I did, and saw an opportunity to
+Noticing a pattern I started to wonder if some
-do something awesome/stupid with templates.
+(ab)use of templates could strip away the boilerplate.

 # What is it?